-This course sequence is a sample of major requirements.
 Upon completion of this course sequence, pre-engineering students will receive an associate in science degree.
-Consult a counselor or academic advisor before registering.
-University requirements vary by institution.

-The associaiton in science degree requires the completion of 64 credit hours.
+The association in science degree requires the completion of 64 credit hours.
 The sample course sequence below includes the required 64 credit hours plus additional courses recommended for this major.